ytatus94/SQL/SQL_mode.md

 The comparison operators can apply on non-numeric columns as well, they filter based on alphabetical order

 ### Q: Return only the rows where the West Region produced more than 30,000 housing units.
-The units in this data table are already in thousands
+The units in this data table are already in thousands.
 ```SQL
 SELECT *
 FROM tutorial.us_housing_units